We are now stocking natural konjac sponges.

 These natural konjac sponges have a soft texture, and have been used in Japan for centuries as the first bath sponge for new born babies since the natural fibres have such a soft texture.
 This has led to the use of konjac sponge in southeast Asia as a facial cleansing and bath sponge.

 When the konjac sponge is saturated with water its outer surface is covered by a thin layer of water.
 This allows the sponge to glide over the skin, so it will not scratch or damage the skin.
 Konjac sponges can used without any skincare products to lightly exfoliate the skin and remove surface impurities.
-They can be a good choice for people who have very sensitive skin, but we like to use them with our cleansers.
-So you apply the cleanser as usual gently massaging the face and then use the sponge to remove the cream.
+They can be a good choice for people who have very sensitive skin, but we like to use them for gentle exfoliation as part of a weekly facial.
 They are less abrasive than a muslin cloth or flannel, but leave the skin feeling refreshed and gently exfoliated since they will sweep away any dead skin cells.
 We've found they can be used to remove water soluble make up, but can be stained by mascara and oil based make up.

-After use, remember to rinse with clean water and squeeze gently between the palms to remove excess water.
-You can then hang up the sponge up somewhere warm to dry (but do not leave on a radiator).
-Never wring out the sponge since it will tear the konjac fibres and could damage the sponge.
-It's very important that these sponges are allowed to dry out between uses, otherwise the damp sponge could harbour mould and bacteria.
+After use, rinse with clean water and squeeze gently between the palms to remove excess water.
+You can then hang the sponge up somewhere warm to dry (but do not leave on a radiator).
+Remember to never wring out this type of sponge since they are more fragile than a traditional sea sponge.
+Wringing the sponge will tear the konjac fibres, reducing the number of uses since the the sponge will lose it's shape and slowly breaks up.
+Try to allow your sponge to dry out between uses, otherwise a sponge that's allowed to remain damp, could harbour mould and bacteria.

 Available in a natural cream or pink colour.
 Each sponge measures approximately 7cm diameter when wet.